divega/EntityFramework.Docs/entity-framework/ef6/modeling/code-first/code-first-data-annotations.md

 When you have composite keys, Entity Framework requires you to define an order of the key properties.
 You can do this using the Column annotation to specify an order.

+>[!NOTE]
-> **Note:** The order value is relative (rather than index based) so any values can be used.
+> The order value is relative (rather than index based) so any values can be used.
 For example, 100 and 200 would be acceptable in place of 1 and 2.

 ``` csharp
     public class Passport